+Sophie Lyons was arguably the most prolific female criminal of the nineteenth and early twentieth centuries.
+While most of her male criminal colleagues ended up penniless, Sophie amassed a fortune by the time she died in 1924.
 Her life, beginning with her upbringing in New York City by parents who were criminals, was full of struggles and marked by traumatic events.
 She suffered from untreated mental illness and was in and out of jail and prison during her much of her life.
-Sophie was married four times and gave birth to seven children.
+Sophie was married four times, had multiple lovers and gave birth to at least seven children.

 Sophie Lyons: Born Sara Sophie Van Elkan in 1847 in Germany, she came to America in 1853 and settled with her family in New York City.
 Her parents forced her to steal when she was young.
 It turned out she had a talent for it.

 Morris Harris: A minor criminal in New York, “Morry” was Sophie’s first husband.
 They married when she was still in her teens but the marriage didn’t last.

 Ned Lyons: Born in Ireland in 1839, Ned arrived in Boston in 1849.
 After serving prison terms in Massachusetts, Ned moved to New York City, where he became a major player in the bank robbing business.
 Known for his intelligence but also his violent temper, Ned was recovering from a crime gone bad when this photo of him was taken.

 Hamilton Brock: Born in Vermont in 1839, “Ham” Brock was a sporting man who fell for Sophie when he met her in Boston.
 When Ned heard about the affair, events turned deadly.

 Jim Brady: James Henry Brady was born in Troy, New York to a good Irish family.
 Drawn to crime while still in his teens, he emerged in his twenties a full-fledged bad boy who spent many years in New York prisons.
 The police never managed to get a good photo of Jim.